JinxedUp/webhook-spammer/README.md

-# webhook-spammer
+# webhook spammer

-short basic webhook spammer i made in a limited time
+and short and easy to use discord webhook spammer with support for custom names, text and delay